aarabhiputty/puttym.github.io/_posts/2020-04-25-pandas_notes.md

   Suppose there are 5 year values which are not sorted.
 Each each year has 12 month values which again are not sorted.
-The above command first sorts the year values, and then sorts the month values.
+The above command first sorts the year values, and then sorts the month values for each year value.

   `sort_values` has the following parameters.
 (Refer to documentation for a complete list)